Kung Pao Cauliflower

 - While the cauliflower and peppers are roasting, take a large sauté pan and heat the sesame oil.
 Over medium heat sauté the garlic, ginger and serrano chilli.
 Cook until garlic is golden brown, roughly 2 minutes.
 Be aware the heat from the chilli can be quite powerful so be careful what you touch and make sure you wash your hands well after handling.

-- In a medium bowl mix together the soy sauce, maple syrup and 2 vinegars.
-Pour into the pan with sautéed garlic and ginger, bring to a boil, reduce heat and cook for a few minutes to slightly reduce.
+- Pour the prepared sauce into the pan with sautéed garlic and ginger, bring to a boil, reduce heat and cook for a few minutes to slightly reduce.

 - In the same bowl you used for the soy sauce mixture, mix the water and corn starch together until smooth and pour into the sauté pan.